 It is strongly recommended that you begin research graduate medical education programs as early as possible to ensure that your hospitals of interest will sponsor you for their graduate medical education programs.
 You should begin the contact early and continue to dialogue with them throughout your medical education.
 Canadian citizens should be aware of new legislation relating to visas, residency guidelines, and Canadian licensure requirements as of June 2014.
 The Resource for Applicants with Canadian Citizenship (PDF) provides a brief overview of government regulations and other applicable information.

-You may use BanWeb to check the status of your application.
-Log-in information will be provided at the time you are contacted to submit a secondary application.
-Enrollment Data Services is our on-campus centralized application processing service.
-It takes 5 to 7 working days for documents to post to applications.
+You may check your application status by visiting our application status page.
+All applications are initially processed by our Office of Enrollment Data Services; please allow 5 to 7 working days for documents to post to your application.
 A list of frequently asked questions is provided to assist you in completing your application.
 We will e-mail you when your application is complete.
 If the Admissions Committee determines you are eligible to interview, we will contact you to schedule an appointment.
 We will begin interviewing in late September.

 We are happy to answer your questions as you navigate through the application process,